L-I-Am/PPL/README.md

 * The code is very chaotic and was never really meant for public.
 Sorry to freak you out over it
 * Any bugs are always welcome reporting, it looks to be working fine but improvements are appreciated.
 * Enjoy!

+Any further questions or remarks can be sent to u/L_I-Am